Getting Started with HPC storage systems

 Each user has a home directory.
 The home directory is shared by all cluster nodes.
 Individual user file quotas are enforced on home directories.
-Total available space in the home file system is relatively small and these quotas are used to manage the available space.
+Total available space in the home file system is relatively small by design and these quotas are used to manage the available space.
 Home directories are intended to be used to hold commonly used scripts, environment configuration files, and modest size source trees.
 Home directories are backed up daily.
 Only one copy of each file is retained in the backup.
-Files which have been deleted for more than 7 days are subject to being deleted from the backup.
+Files which have been deleted for more than 5 days are subject to being deleted from the backup.

 Scratch space is intended to be used for the storage requirements for running jobs.
 In particular, large input or output files should use scratch space during job execution.
 Scratch file systems are world writable.
 Users should create a directory for their use to avoid potential file name conflicts with other users.

 Scratch space is not backed up.

 Local scratch space is directly connected to the compute node.
 On the Linux cluster the local scratch file system available to users is /scratch.
 Local scratch file system contents are only available to the local node to which the file system is directly connected.
 Use of the local scratch space must be managed from the user's LSF script (since there is no way to know ahead of time which nodes a job may be assigned) both movement of files to the space and removal of files after execution completes.
 Local scratch space on the cluster is subject to immediate removal of files at the completion of the LSF job.

 Local scratch space is relatively small a few GB to few dozen GB depending on the node and must be carefully managed by the user.
 Except for a few very special cases use of local scratch space should be avoided.